ibpdas/macrocycle-ai-agent/README.md

 [![License](https://img.shields.io/badge/license-educational-blue.svg)](#license)

 > **Aligned with:** [HKUST Dial — Awesome Data Agents (Zhu et al., 2025)](https://github.com/HKUSTDial/awesome-data-agents)
-> *A curated repository of research and open-source projects exploring autonomous data-analysis agents.*
+> *A curated repository of research and open-source projects exploring autonomous data agents.*
 >
-> **MacroCycle** is a *Level-2 open-source prototype* demonstrating lightweight, reproducible, and ethical data-agent architecture — inspired by the taxonomy proposed in Zhu et al. (2025).
+> **MacroCycle** is a *Level 2 open source prototype* demonstrating lightweight, reproducible, and ethical data agent — inspired by the taxonomy proposed in Zhu et al. (2025).

 ---

 ## Motivation

-Traditional macroeconomic dashboards are static and descriptive.
+Traditional macroeconomic inidicators are static and descriptive.
 **MacroCycle AI Agent** tests a new approach — **AI driven data agents** that autonomously fetch, interpret, and explain macroeconomic signals in natural language.

-The goal is to evaluate how autonomous, explainable, and reproducible systems can support **evidence based decision-making** and inform **AI and data governance** across domains — including environmental and sustainability missions within government.
+The goal is to evaluate how autonomous, explainable, and reproducible data agents can support **evidence based decision making** and inform **data governance** across domains — including environmental and sustainability missions.

 ---

 ## Overview

 MacroCycle integrates multiple open data feeds (FRED, CBOE, Yahoo Finance) with a lightweight AI reasoning layer.
-It automates the retrieval, analysis, and explanation of key macroeconomic indicators to infer business-cycle phases.
+It automates the retrieval, analysis, and explanation of key macroeconomic indicators to infer business cycle phases.

 **Created by:** [Bandhu Das FCCA](https://www.linkedin.com/in/ibpdas/)
 **Purpose:** Learning • Analysis • Ethical AI Experimentation